Battle for Yemen's Marib heats up, 53 dead in 24 hours: loyalists

 The Huthis rarely announce casualties on their own side.

-That prompted a Saudi-led coalition to intervene the following year to prop up the government.
+That prompted a Saudi-led coalition to intervene in March 2015 to prop up the government.

 Loyalist military officials said Saturday that coalition aircraft had carried out strikes against the rebels, but the Huthis had pushed on with their offensive.